JensRantil/jensrantil.github.io/content/posts/2023-05-03_downsides-of-batch-apis.md

 ## When is batching a good idea, then?

 Batching _can_ be useful if you want to make sure that all TODOs are added [atomically][atomicity].
-Ie. "either zero or all TODOs were added".
+I.e. "either zero or all TODOs were added".

 [atomicity]: https://en.wikipedia.org/wiki/Atomicity_(database_systems)